 In these Whole Wheat Pumpkin Garlic Knots I have for you today, I have tried to marry my delicious dream of a healthy, salty snack with the reality of eating more healthfully.
 I am not claiming these will melt the pounds off your waistline, but after eating one you won’t be left feeling like you shouldn’t have.

-I had some pumpkin left over from making this pie, and I don’t need an excuse to chop up lots of garlic and heat it up with olive oil into an unctuous, fragrant sauce that I can slather all over my soft, pillowy pizza knots and their chewy crusts.
+I had some pumpkin left over from making this vegan pumpkin pie, and I don’t need an excuse to chop up lots of garlic and heat it up with olive oil into an unctuous, fragrant sauce that I can slather all over my soft, pillowy pizza knots and their chewy crusts.
 These are also rather pretty, with a soft, seasonal color.

 As I tore my third one apart, I was floating in heaven surrounded by puffy, orange clouds of dough that smelled of garlic and olive oil.
 They were dreamy and delicious and quite perfect.